Virus-Axel/godot-solana-sdk/README.md

 # godot-solana-sdk
 A GDExtention with bindings to the solana-sdk.
 This plugin provides the possibility to create Solana transaction in your Godot game.
 This can be usefull when utilizing NFTs or other Solana smart contracts.
 The plugin builds for all platforms supported by Godot.
-The plugin builds for Godot 4.1.
+The plugin builds for Godot 4.1 and up.

 # Version history
 | SDK         | Godot     | Platforms |